Charlie2698619/ml_capacity_planner/README.md

 - The CLI uses YAML model specs.
 Check `examples/` for valid input shape.
 - If you encounter division-by-zero or missing hardware fields, try adding `mem_gb` or `vram_gb` to your hardware config.

-## License
-Pick a license you prefer (MIT recommended).
-If you want, I can add a `LICENSE` file.

----

-If you'd like a shorter or longer README, or want a specific license added, tell me which and I'll update the file.